Realize Your Potential with an Industry Leading Brand

 The statistics reporting how many millions of American homeowners experience water damage are overwhelming.
-According to Water Damage Defense, it is estimated that 14,000 homeowners experience water
+According to Water Damage Defense, it is estimated that 14,000 homeowners suffer water

 damage on a daily basis, and 98% of basements will flood in a homeowner’s lifetime.
 The same organization cites that the average insurance claim for water damage is close to $7,000.
 The well-known problems of severe storms caused by climate change, aging infrastructure, poor construction methods and more, mean that water damage is going to continue to affect millions of home and property owners every year.

-In 2016, the Environmental Protection Agency published, “A Brief Guide to Mold, Moisture and Your Home,” where they correctly assert that, “Moisture Control is the Key to Mold Control.”
-As common as mold is, moisture is the root cause — and homeowners that are quick to address this issue can save their family thousands of dollars.
+In 2016, the Environmental Protection Agency (EPA) published, “A Brief Guide to Mold, Moisture and Your Home,” where they correctly assert that “Moisture Control is the Key to Mold Control.”
+As frequent as mold is, moisture is the root cause — and homeowners that are quick to address this issue can save their family thousands of dollars.